 ActivePerl Setup Under FireDaemon Pro

-Next start the FireDaemon GUI from the desktop shortcut.
-Click on the "Create a new service definition" button in the toolbar (or type Ctrl + N) and enter the information into the fields as you see below.
-Adjust the paths to suit your installation.
+Download and install FireDaemon Pro.
+Double click the FireDaemon Pro icon on your desktop, then click on the New (i.e. +) button in the toolbar (or type Ctrl + N) to create a new service.
+Enter the information into the fields as you see below.
+Adjust the path names to suit your installation.
 Note the required parameters.